Species and Ecosystems

 potentially devastating to land life

-Jan 2022 How the speed of climate change
+Jan 2022 How the speed of climate change is unbalancing the insect world

 IPCC AR6 Fact sheet Biodiversity

-6th Mass extinction event by industrial civilization is accelerating
+6th Mass extinction event by industrial civilization is accelerating.

 Climate change and biodiversity loss interact by a -ve synergy, both make eachother worse, faster